This post may contain affiliate links. Please read our disclosure policy.

 How to Make Chiles en Nogada

-Garnish and serve.
-Pour the nogada sauce all over the peppers, garnish with pomegranate seeds and chopped parsley, and serve.
+Sauce and serve.
+Pour the nogada over the peppers and finish with pomegranate seeds, parsley, and flaky salt.

 Chiles en Nogada